Supporting People with Disabilities to Direct their Lives

-The Individualized Funding Coalition for Ontario offers excellent and timeless resources and information on individualized funding.
-Important to Windsor-Essex, the coalition it also promotes the importance of independent facilitation as a key to a good life – which has been a hallmark of support for people living with developmental disabilities in Windsor and Essex County since 1997 through ‘Brokerage’.
-People and families in Windsor and Essex County have been using individualized funding for close to four decades as they build a good life at every stage of life.
+The Individualized Funding Coalition for Ontario (IFCO) offers excellent and timeless resources and information about individualized funding rooted in the values of self-determination.
+Important to Windsor-Essex, this ‘Coalition’ also promotes the option of independent facilitation as a key to a good life.
+Independent facilitation has been a hallmark approach supporting the voices and choices of people living with developmental disabilities in Windsor and Essex County since 1997 through Windsor-Essex Brokerage for Personal Supports.
+Many people living with a developmental/intellectual disability have been using individualized funding with the support of others for over three decades as they build a good life at every stage.

 HORSE ENTHUSIAST – A VIDEO: See how Sean from Essex County (outside Windsor) is living out a favourite passion, with the support of family, friends, an independent facilitator and his community.
 By listening deeply to his unique ways of communicating, they have supported his will and preferences in the creation of tailoured supports.
 Video by Inclusion Press.
 Check out this Youtube video: https://www.youtube.com/watch?v=rV01D4hMGHc